TrueBlocks/trueblocks-docs/content/blog/2021/052-other-published-articles-from-2021.md

 ---
-title: Other Published Articles from 2021
+title: "Other articles published in 2021"
+description: "A few articles published on my Medium blog"
-lead: A few articles published on my Medium Blog
+lead: "A few articles published on my Medium blog"
-date: '2021-12-30T18:10:28-04:00'
+date: 2021-12-23T18:10:28-04:00
-categories:
+lastmod:
+  - :git
+  - lastmod
+  - date
-- Trueblocks
+  - publishDate
-tags: ['trueblocks']
+images: []
-weight: 50
+weight: 10
 toc: true
 draft: false
-categories: []
-keywords: []
+tags: ["trueblocks"]
 ---

 Here's links to a few other articles we published in 2021 on Medium.